State Sen. Wendy Davis has left her post with one of the city’s largest and oldest law firms, as her bid to become Texas’ next governor ramps up.

 Shelton focused on Davis’ vote on a measure regarding tollway fines because her firm represented the North Texas Tollway Authority.
 Davis maintained she did nothing improper.

-During debates, Davis maintained that she “complied absolutely with every ethics law in the state of Texas” and noted that her law partner did not lobby her on behalf of their law firm and neither did she.
+During debates, Davis maintained that she “complied absolutely with every ethics law in the state of Texas.”

 Davis joined Cantey Hanger in 2010 as “of counsel” to focus on public law, which included working with clients in public policy, regulatory and legislative issues, according to a statement at the time.